- Purchase the complete Expat Arrivals Spain Guide (PDF)

 Making an impression

 Strong emphasis is placed on personal pride, social status and character attributes.
 These factors carry as much weight as an individual's technical excellence and professional experience.
 A successful businessperson will not only be well-dressed, dignified and honourable, but will also be good company and entertaining.

 Face-to-face meetings in Spain form the foundation of business relationships.
 As such, expats should anticipate engaging on this level with their clients, rather than in writing or by telephone.
 Keep these interactions personal, but formal.

 Attitude to foreigners

 With increased unemployment and competition for jobs and business, there has been a certain amount of resentment towards employed foreigners from certain sections of Spanish society.
 That said, the majority of Spaniards aren't xenophobic and are courteous in their interactions with foreigners.

-Expats are far more likely to get a positive reception if they make an effort to speak at least some Spanish and display an openness to the Spanish way of doing things.
+Expats are far more likely to get a positive reception if they try to speak some Spanish and display an openness to the Spanish way of doing things.

 Dos and don'ts of business in Spain

-Have business cards printed, with one side in English and one side in Spanish.
+Have business cards printed, with one side in English and the other in Spanish.
 Present cards Spanish side up, along with a handshake, eye contact and a warm greeting.

 Don't fall for the mañana ('tomorrow') stereotype.
 While Southern Spain may canter at a calmer pace, in Northern Spain deadlines are adhered to and punctuality is expected.